 It has been estimated that there are 60,000 Americans living in Hong Kong.

-Living in Hong Kong is an amazing experience for a variety of reasons, including the culture, the Asian urban sophistication, the quality of life, and the mountains and beaches a stone’s throw from the city.
+Living in Hong Kong is an amazing experience for a variety of reasons, including the culture, the sophistication, the quality of life, and the mountains and beaches just a stone’s throw from the city.
 As an American expatriate living in Hong Kong though, what exactly do you need to know regarding filing US expat (and Hong Kong) taxes?

 The good news is if you are paying income tax in Hong Kong, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.